Proton Pass Business Review 2026: Password Management & Secure Documentation for Small Business

 - Passwords written on sticky notes or unsecured documents

-- Team members are unable to find critical information during troubleshooting
+- Team members unable to find critical information during troubleshooting

 - Security gaps when organizing documentation after project completion